 Right now I have them separated by room, but I hate that I can't let my 2 cats roam around my bedroom like they are used to.
 I have tried the putting the new one in the crate and letting them sniff and see each other but to no avail.
 I don't want to give the pregnant cat to the humane society because she has a few weeks left before giving birth and they will spay her.
 Please help me out!
 I love all my furry little ones and couldn't bear to part with any of them.
 I am currently trying out the Feliway Diffuser and it only seems to be working on my 2 year old cat.
 Please please help!

 Introducing a new cat into your home can be more complicated than you might think.
 Proper steps in the process generally result in a positive outcome.
-This is a guide about solutions for when your resident cat is aggressive toward a new cat.
+This is a page about solutions for when your resident cat is aggressive toward a new cat.

 After a trip to the vet for surgery your cats may have to be reintroduced to each other.
 They have returned home carrying different smells and may also be off because of the procedure itself.
-This is a guide about cats not getting along after being spayed.
+This is a page about cats not getting along after being spayed.

 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.